We may earn money or products from the companies mentioned in this post.

 Add black beans, corn and tomatoes.
 We like the low sodium version black beans, rinsed and drained.
 Any canned tomatoes with green chilies will work.
 Use frozen corn.
 If using canned corn, drain first.
 This recipe will make about 4 servings.

 We serve over white rice.
 It also goes great with cornbread.
 A little shredded Daiya cheese and chopped green onion finish this dish nicely.

 For easy clean up, use a crockpot liner.

-1 can low sodium black beans, rinsed and drained
+- 1 can Black beans, low sodium, rinsed and drained

-Add the chicken to the crock pot; sprinkle with 3 TBSP taco seasoning.
-Toss until most of the seasoning is coating the chicken.
+- Add chicken to the crock pot, top with taco seasoning.
+Toss until chicken is well coated

-Add the salsa, Rotel tomatoes, black beans and corn and mix well.
+- Add salsa, tomatoes, black beans, and corn.
+Mix well.

-Set the crockpot on low and cook for about 7-8 hours or on high for 4-5 hours.
+- Set the crockpot on low and cook for 7-8 hours or on high for 4-5 hours.